Cultural impact of Gilbert and Sullivan: Film

 Film adaptations of the operas have included a 1926 D'Oyly Carte Opera Company short promotional film of The Mikado that featured some of the most famous Savoyards, including Darrell Fancourt, Henry Lytton, Leo Sheffield, Elsie Griffin, and Bertha Lewis.
 In 1939, Universal Pictures released a ninety-minute technicolor film adaptation of The Mikado.
-The film stars Martyn Green as Ko-Ko and Sydney Granville as Pooh-Bah.
+It stars Martyn Green as Ko-Ko and Sydney Granville as Pooh-Bah.
 The music was conducted by Geoffrey Toye, who was credited with the adaptation.
 William V. Skall received an Academy Award nomination for Best Cinematography.
 Similarly, in 1966, the D'Oyly Carte produced a film version of The Mikado, which showed much of their traditional staging at the time, although there are some minor cuts.
 It stars John Reed (Ko-Ko), Kenneth Sandford (Pooh-Bah), Valerie Masterson (Yum-Yum), Donald Adams (the Mikado), Peggy Ann Jones (Pitti-Sing), and Philip Potter (Nanki-Poo).

 Several film scores draw heavily on the G&S repertoire, including The Matchmaker (1958; featuring Pinafore and Mikado music), I Could Go On Singing (1963; Pinafore music), The Bad News Bears Go to Japan (1978; many excerpts from The Mikado), The Adventures of Milo and Otis (1989; using several G&S themes), The Browning Version (1994; music from The Mikado), The Hand that Rocks the Cradle (1992; songs from Pinafore and Pirates) and The Pirate Movie (1982; spoofs of songs from Pirates; in fact, the whole movie itself is a spoof of Pirates!).
-In Chariots of Fire, the protagonist, Harold Abrahams, marries a woman who plays Yum-Yum in The Mikado with the D'Oyly Carte Opera Company.
-Abrahams and his friends from Cambridge sing "He is an Englishman" (H.M.S.
+In Chariots of Fire, the protagonist, Harold Abrahams, marries a woman who appears with the D'Oyly Carte Opera Company.
+He and members of the Cambridge Gilbert and Sullivan Club sing "He is an Englishman" (H.M.S.
 Pinafore).
 The soundtrack of Chariots also features "Three Little Maids from School Are We" (The Mikado), "With Catlike Tread" (Pirates), "The Soldiers of Our Queen" (Patience), and "There Lived a King" (The Gondoliers).
 In The Girl Said No (1937), which uses songs from the operas, a dance hall girl is forced to join a Gilbert and Sullivan troupe.
-In The Naughty Victorians, an X-rated film subtitled A Man with a Maid, the entire score is G&S music, and many musical puns are made, with the G&S music underlining the dialogue appropriately for those familiar with G&S. In The White Countess (2005), the overture to H.M.S.
+In The Naughty Victorians (1975), an X-rated film based on the novel The Way of a Man with a Maid, the entire score is G&S music, and many musical puns are made, with the G&S music underlining the dialogue appropriately for those familiar with G&S. In The White Countess (2005), the overture to H.M.S.
 Pinafore is used in the soundtrack.